MicrosoftDocs/winrt-api/windows.applicationmodel/package_publisherdisplayname.md

 The publisher display name.

 ## -remarks

-> [!IMPORTANT]
-> This property is only supported for UWP app.
-If you call this property on an instance of a package that was created by any mechanism other than [Package.Current](package_current.md), this property returns an empty string ("").
+This property is supported only for UWP apps.
+On operating systems earlier than 10.0.19041.0, you must call this property on the package returned by [Package.Current](package_current.md), otherwise **PublisherDisplayName** will return an empty string.

 ## -examples